-Chautauqua County sits directly in the path of lake effect snow storms that gather strength over Lake Erie and drop more than 200 inches of snow annually.
+Chautauqua County is directly in the path of lake effect snow storms that gather strength over Lake Erie and can drop more than 200 inches of snow annually.
 More often than not, the holidays are welcomed with a carpet of white and the winter season becomes a frozen crystal wonderland.
-This pocket of precipitation is precisely why winter is a perfect time to plan a visit.
+This pocket of precipitation is precisely why winter is a perfect time to plan a Chautauqua winter visit.

-With annual snowfall that rivals Colorado ski towns, southwestern New York offers plenty of opportunity for downhill snow sports.
-Near Findley Lake, the Peek’n Peak Resort and Spa provides an excellent backdrop for true beginners all the way to expert level skiers and snowboarders with 27 slopes and trails, state-of-the-art snowmaking, eight chairlifts, four progressive terrain parks, a Bag Jump, and a renowned ski and snowboard school.
-There’s even a tubing area with two new lanes added this year and trails for cross country skiing.
+With annual snowfall that rivals western ski towns, New York offers plenty of opportunity for downhill snow sports.
+Near Findley Lake, the Peek’n Peak Resort and Spa provides an excellent backdrop for beginners all the way to expert level skiers and snowboarders.
+The ski resort offers 27 slopes and trails, state-of-the-art snowmaking, eight chairlifts, four progressive terrain parks, a Bag Jump, and a renowned ski and snowboard school.
+There’s even a tubing area with two new lanes, as well as trails for cross country skiing.
 The instructors at Peek’n Peak’s Snow Sports School are professionally trained and the lodges, dining rooms, pool and spa are welcome amenities after a day on the slopes.

 Hundreds of miles of trails groomed by five local snowmobile clubs provide an ideal setting for riding over old railroad beds, former trolley lines, open farm fields, heavily wooded areas, and seasonal roads.
 Trails officially open a week or so before Christmas, weather permitting.
 New York requires that all sleds be registered so check for details before you travel.
 While on the trails, look for blue diamond shaped signs that indicate 30 tour stops on an interactive, self-guided Nature at Your Finger Tips cell phone tour developed by the Roger Tory Peterson Institute.
 The tour can be accessed by regular and smart phones by dialing the number on the sign or scanning the QR code to access information, audio files, pictures and video related to the natural history or significant historical events in the area.